MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 A team of 70 Cuban soldiers ambushed an enemy armoured group.

-There was also a second group of 140 Angolans but they didn’t reached the battle in time.
+There was also a second group of 140 Angolans but they didn’t reach the battle in time.

-The South-African and counter revolutionary UNITA rebels suffered massive losses thanks the difficult ground for their armoured vehicles.
+The South-Africans and counter revolutionary UNITA rebels suffered massive losses thanks the difficult ground for their armoured vehicles.

 Also a little Recce aircraft Bosbok was shot down, with two SA pilots dead.
-Cuban sources counted the enemy losses of 80 or 90 killed, close to the admitted mixed S.A. – UNITA losses
+Cuban sources wxtimated the enemy losses between 80 and 90 killed, close to the admitted mixed S.A. – UNITA losses

 Vehicles destroyed or abandoned by enemy during the battle.